 Early signs are looking positive as campaigners only need one more vote to overturn the FCC’s ruling in the Senate!

-While New/Mode excited to have powered engagement by OpenMedia, People Demanding Action and Popular Resistance - we want to give credit to the service providers that drove these big numbers through the groups leading BattleForTheNet.
+While New/Mode is proud to have powered engagement by OpenMedia, People Demanding Action and Popular Resistance - we want to give credit to the service providers that drove these big numbers through the groups leading BattleForTheNet.
 Some of the great other service providers in this battle include our friends at CallPower, ActionNetwork and ActionKit.

 Via New/Mode: Open Media.
 People Demanding Action.
 Popular Resistance.
 Via other servicers providers: Fight for the Future.
 FreePress.
 Center for Media Justice.
 DemandProgress. many many many others!